teknostatik/blog/_posts/2024-10-01-corne-build-guide.md

 * 42 switches (Choc v1 or v2, or MX)
 * 40 1U keycaps and 2 1.5U keycaps to match switches chosen
 * Cable to match controllers chosen (almost certainly a USB-C cable)
 * A case, if you don't want to use the one included in the kit.
-Currently I'm using [this case](https://www.etsy.com/uk/listing/1179555093/high-profile-corne-3dp-case) which make it look a lot better, as well as being significantly more stable on my desk.
+Currently I'm using [this case](https://www.etsy.com/uk/listing/1179555093/high-profile-corne-3dp-case) which makes it look a lot better, as well as being significantly more stable on my desk.
 I've also now screwed a metal plate on to the bottom to give even more stability.

 I've also built a few of these using PCBs I've ordered in bulk.
 This allows the use of third party cases without generating waste, but does require buying at least some TRRS jacks (PJ-320A), and a cable to connect them.